UWB-ACM/Hackathon-Docs-2020/_docs/azure_resources.md

 ## Helpful Tidbits
 - Most resources on Azure require supporting resources to be provisioned alongside the main offering.
 For example, provisioning a VM will also require a Storage Account, Virtual Networking, etc. These resources will remain provisioned *even if you delete the main resource.* Remember to delete **all** resources when you are done using them to avoid charges.

+- The protocols that Azure supports for communicating with its services differs from that of AWS or GCP.
+Refer to the documentation for information specific to each service.

+## Security and Permissions Management